dictation-toolbox/natlink/readme.md

 ## Installer (Inno Setup)
 The installer/uninstaller is compiled using [Inno Setup](https://jrsoftware.org/isinfo.php).
 The inno setup script is found under the InstallerSource directory.
-You must first compile natlink.pyd before you can compile the installer.
+Make sure the Inno Setup compiler iscc.exe is in your PATH.
+To compile, run the CMakeLists.txt file from Visual Studio after selecting the desired Python.
-Output will appear under InstallerSource\\out.
+Output will appear under out\\build\\\[PythonVersion\]\\InstallerSource.
+The installer executable is self-contained and may be distributed.

 ## Why 32-bit?
 Currently Dragon NaturallySpeaking (up to version 15) is itself a 32-bit application and it is therefore